Piha Tramway: Locomotives

 A small Bagnall steam locomotive called Sandfly was used on the line from the lower end of the funicular near Karekare to the quay near Whatipu, originally used by a flaxmill in the Makerua Swamp in the Manawatu.

 Another steam locomotive was delivered in 1914 in individual parts and assembled at the jetty for use on the Piha Tramway.
 The A 62 locomotive was built by Dubs in 1873 (manufacturer No. 656/73) and put into service in Christchurch and Timaru in January 1875.
 It was shipped to Wellington in 1897 and six years later awarded to the New Zealand Railways Maintenance Branch for use in the Pencarrow quarry, Wellington, and purchased by the Maintenance Branch in 1906.
 It was used between Piha and Whatipu in 1914, and five years later it returned to the Newmarket workshops to carry out shunting work.
 It was lent to a sawmill near Rotorua in 1921 and finally taken out of operation in 1926.
-It was then exhibited in the workshops of Otahuhu.
+It was then exhibited in the workshops of Ōtāhuhu.